 Of course, AR can be used to help people do their jobs better.

-We see two great examples in healthcare.
+We see two great examples of healthcare.

 The other is from a 2008 study that found a laparoscopic simulator helped surgical residents and surgeons acquire “basic skills” and “suturing and knot-tying tasks.”

 Next, AR has long been studied by the automotive industry as a way to service vehicles more effectively.

 Aided by AR, technicians are able to handle a broader range of equipment types and maintenance tasks than before with less training.
 Consequently, the service organization is able to allocate its workforce more cost-effectively.
 Instead of dedicated resource pools to handle certain equipment or customer accounts, more technicians can handle more cases; thereby improving responsiveness and customer satisfaction.
 (Source: ThingWorx)

 Augmented Reality in Operational and Tactical Fields

 Many people have fears of flying due to a number of high-profile incidents, but airplane pilots receive some of the best training in the world.